 If you have been withdrawn and you are not sure why this has happened, please contact us so that we can investigate your situation and advise you on possible next steps.
-Please call our helpline on 020 8411 4423 - Monday - Friday 11-1 and 2-4pm.
+Please book an appointment with your Progression & Support team.

 Please contact the accommodation team for more information